 The cost of notarizing an affidavit starts at ₱100 and may be higher depending on the place and the notary public.
 It might cost more if you have the notary public create the document for you as opposed to making your own.

-If you are an indigent person, you can have your affidavit of loss notarized for free at the Public Attorney’s Office.
+If you are an indigent person, you can have your affidavit notarized for free at the Public Attorney’s Office.